wasserstadtspindlersfeld/home/faq/faq.md

 ## My question is not answered here, what should I do?

-Ask your question in the WhatsApp group, and if it will be something that can be useful for everyone, it will be added to this section.
+Ask your question in the WhatsApp group, get a coffee and wait for the answer.